Meeds-io/docs.meeds.io/user-guides/en-US/getting-started/participating-and-contributing/accessing-and-using-an-engagement-program.md

 # Accessing and Using an Engagement Program

-With your Meeds engagement solution, find **a contribution center dedicated to your profile**:
+With your Meeds, find **a contribution center dedicated to your profile**:

 👉 Here you will find **detailed programs** presenting the initiatives or actions to carry out (automatic or manual).&#x20;